 In many of your courses you will be asked to support your assignments and discussions with scholarly, peer-reviewed literature.
 These types of research articles are mostly available only in library databases.

-Below is an example of a search in the psychology database PsycINFO which is a good place to consider starting much of your counseling-related research.
-You can use this as a guide when searching for other scholarly, peer-reviewed articles.
+Below is an example of a search in the psychology database APA PsycINFO which is good place to start much of your counseling-related research.
+You can use the example below as a guide when searching for other scholarly, peer-reviewed articles.

 First, make a list of the main ideas in your assignment and then brainstorm synonyms and related concepts.
 These will be the keywords you'll use to search the database.

 Example assignment: How can stereotypes influence close relationships?

 Stereotypes and close relationships are the two main ideas.
 Since close relationships can mean many things, we chose to focus on romantic relationships and brainstormed the specific terms marriage and dating.

 Next, choose a database that will allow you to search your topic in the scholarly literature in the field of counseling.

 On the Library homepage, go to the Research by Subject box.
 This is where all the Library's materials are arranged by subject.

 Click on the Select a subject drop-down menu and choose Counseling.
 Choose a different subject if your topic is related to a different subject area.